Clinical Education: Physical Therapy

 Clinical education at South College provides students with exposure to a variety of physical therapy practice settings and a wide range of patient populations across the lifespan.
-These full-time experiences take place during the second year of study and immerse students into clinical settings as they learn to function as a Doctor of Physical Therapy.
+These full-time experiences take place during the final year of study and immerse students into clinical settings as they learn to function as a Doctor of Physical Therapy.
 Clinical education experiences provide students the opportunity to apply their knowledge and skills to clinical situations under the direct supervision and guidance of experienced physical therapist clinicians.
 In clinical learning environments students develop safe and effective skills in all aspects of patient care while also developing the ability to work as part of a healthcare team.

 Clinical Education Curriculum